 In the summers of 2000 and 2001, Brown was also the head coach for the Cortland Apples of the New York Collegiate Baseball League.
 He led the team to the league's best regular season record (25-15) in 2000.

 Brown first entered the coaching ranks after a stellar three-year pitching career at Cortland.
 A second team All-American in 1999 after going 9-1 with a 2.03 ERA, Brown racked up 19 career victories at Cortland, a mark that was tied for fifth-most in school history when he graduated.

 Brown spent his freshman season pitching at Division III national power Montclair (N.J.)
 State.

-Brown and his wife Mary have one son, Nolan, and twin daughters, Kelsey and Riley.
+Brown and his wife Mary have one son, Nolan, twin daughters, Kelsey and Riley and daughter Emma.